ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step5/handson6.md

 <ainfo>
-This is truly remarkable: we have changed clock speed by a factor x6 for but power consumption has not changed.
+This is a very important point: we have changed clock speed by a factor x6 for but power consumption has not changed.
-This happens because SRD is adjusting clock gating so DMA transfer will become more frequent but shorter in time
+This happens because ADC will be clocked by a high frequency clock but DMA transfer will happen still at LPTIM frequency
 </ainfo>

 <p>